Jacksepticeye: Other ventures

-Business ventures
+Business

 In October 2018, McLoughlin posted a video announcing Cloak, a clothing brand aimed at gamers which he created with Markiplier.
-Items were available for preorder at the time of upload, and the brand officially launched the following month.
 In June 2020, Cloak welcomed the Twitch streamer Pokimane as a third partner and creative director for the brand.
 The brand has created special edition collections in collaboration with various franchises and internet personalities including Pokimane, Minecraft Dungeons, Five Nights at Freddy's, and Rhett & Link.
 The brand usually donates a percentage of its sales revenue to charities, and has raised money for the World Health Organization's COVID-19 Solidarity Response Fund and The Trevor Project in this way.
+He left the business in 2023.

-In a tweet posted in May 2020, McLoughlin teased that he would be launching a coffee company.
-On June 15, 2020, he officially announced that he was indeed launching his own coffee company, named Top of The Mornin' Coffee, and that it would start its pre-orders on the same day.
-He also announced that the website had partnered with the Feya Foundation, a charity aimed at combating world hunger.
-In addition to his YouTube content, McLoughlin also produces short-form videos for TikTok.
+On 15 June 2020, McLoughlin announced that he was launching his own coffee company, named Top of The Mornin' Coffee, and that it would start its pre-orders on the same day.
+He also announced that the company had partnered with the Feya Foundation, a charity aimed at combating world hunger.
+In April 2023, he launched a podcast with fellow YouTuber Ethan Nestor titled Brain Leak.
+He also announced a comic book with comic book publisher Bad Egg, saying that he had been inspired to partner with the company after they released Godslap in collaboration with YouTuber MoistCr1TiKaL.
+The comic series, titled Altrverse, features characters that have appeared in his YouTube content; its first issue was released in December 2023.